 Originally, Blockchain was advertised as a simple ledger that could record transactions in sequence.
 Later, it was realized that the Blockchain Ecosystem could have more applications in domains other than transacting payments.
 Thus, evolved the idea of Blockchain 2.0 and Smart Contracts.

-Blockchain 2.0 expands the power of ledger to include other utilities like agreements, proposals, documents, codes and more.
+Blockchain 2.0 expands the power of the ledger to include other utilities like agreements, proposals, documents, codes and more.
 Basically, this includes an additional logic a.k.a. code through ‘Smart Contracts’.

 Smart Contracts contain a code and execute various terms written or explicitly mentioned in a contract.
 Similar to normal contracts, these ‘Smart Contracts’ are based on reaching agreed-upon conditions.
 These Smart Contracts are stored in Blockchain 2.0 distributed ledger.
 Contracts can be as simple as recording a loan or making payments or as complex as ‘Swaps’.

 How Blockchain 2.0 is different from Blockchain 1.0

-Blockchain 1.0 was primarily a Bitcoin blockchain whereas Blockchain 2.0 has lots of different kinds of blockchains such as Ethereum, Corda, Hyperledger.
+Blockchain 1.0 was primarily a Bitcoin blockchain whereas Blockchain 2.0 has lots of different kinds of blockchains such as Ethereum, Corda, and Hyperledger.
 This is not the end.
 There are many others in the loop and in different stages of development.

 Blockchain 2.0 also marks a change in its functioning, i.e., it moves from simple transactions to multiple transactions.
 Previously, we had mentioned blockchains could be public or private.
 Blockchain 1.0 was limited to the public only.
 Blockchain 2.0 expands its reach and includes consortium, domain-specific apart from the public and private.

 The benefits that are associated with Blockchain 2.0.
 First, Blockchain 1.0 always remained open and distributed.
 This is not the case with blockchain 2.0.
 Secondly, it solves many regulatory and privacy needs, can handle more complex needs and is not locked into one vendor.
 Apart from these, Blockchain 2.0 overcomes some of the existing blockchain issues such as speed and computational cost.